 Authors, Editors, &c.

-Edmund is a Masters student in History at Ghent University, currently focusing his work on polar exploration and naval masculinities.
-He has appeared on Terror Camp, discussing the life of Charles Frederick Des Voeux, and AskHistorians 2021 Digital Conferences, on a panel discussing media depictions of history versus reality.
-He can occasionally be found having random thoughts about the queerification of historical figures and quoting weird passages from the narratives he’s reading on Twitter.
-When it comes to Arctonauts, he is the main dev and designer behind the site, as well as the transcriber and editor for most sources posted so far.
-If you want to contact him via email, you can!
+Wuyts is a Masters student in History at Ghent University, currently focusing their work on polar exploration and naval masculinities.
+They have appeared on Terror Camp, discussing the life of Charles Frederick Des Voeux, and AskHistorians 2021 Digital Conferences, on a panel discussing media depictions of history versus reality.
+They can occasionally be found having random thoughts about the queerification of historical figures and quoting weird passages from the narratives he’s reading on Twitter.
+When it comes to Arctonauts, they are the main dev and designer behind the site, as well as the transcriber and editor for most sources posted so far.
+If you want to contact them via email, you can!

 Kathryn H. Stutz